apstanisic/zmaj/packages/docs/docs/getting-started.md

 npm install
 # Starts docker with empty database and development email server in background
-docker-compose --env-file .env up -d npm run dev
+docker-compose --env-file .env up -d
+# If you want to create example project with random data
+npx zmaj create-example-schema -d npm run dev
 ```